 There are a couple of DIY methods with which you may evict the rodents nesting in your car.

-Common methods to get rid of rats in engine bay:
+Common methods to get rid of rats in the engine bay:

 depositphotos / By weerapat

-Rodents in engine compartments often chew on vacuums and even brake fluid tubes, those can lead to accidents that can cost you not only money.
+Rodents in engine compartments often chew on vacuums and even brake fluid tubes, which can lead to accidents that can cost you not only money.

-It does sound a bit scary, and it is… As soon as you notice signs of mice, rats, squirrels, possums (not actually rodents) or other rodents, take precaution.
-They may be cute to some of you, but there are far more important things than preserving the life and wellbeing of a cute rat.
+It does sound a bit scary, and it is… As soon as you notice signs of mice, rats, squirrels, possums (not actually rodents) or other rodents, take precautions.
+They may be cute to some of you, but there are far more important things than preserving the life and well-being of a cute rat.

 It depends on the provider.
 Look at your policy.
 Is there anything about “comprehensive coverage”?
-Usually, this level of insurance is not mandatory, meaning that for a standard insurance such a clause will not be included.
-However, in most cases in which you are leasing the vehicle, or have bought it on credit, such insurance clause is added.
+Usually, this level of insurance is not mandatory, meaning that for standard insurance, such a clause will not be included.
+However, in most cases where you are leasing the vehicle or have bought it on credit, such an insurance clause is added.

 For any cars that you would like to keep in a shed and you are not sure if there are rodents around or not, you can raise the car on jack stands.

-Image header source: Deposit Photos / Author: belchonock
+Image header source: Shutterstock / Author: Holger Kirk